ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ![oms_HQ](/assets/images/oms_HQ.png)

-The oms has a web-based interface.
+The OMS has a web-based interface.
 This means that you can open it on the go using a smartphone or a tablet.
 You can use the high-quality feed to tune the focus dial until the image looks sharp.

 ### Tune the focus dial on the cameras